Memory System

 - Capacity limits -- Prevents unbounded memory growth

-- Source tracking -- Each memory records its origin (manual, auto_capture, mcp_tool, or api)
+- Source tracking -- Each memory records how it was created (manual, auto-capture, tool, or API)

 Learn More